Abnormality Prediction and Forecasting of Laboratory Values from Electrocardiogram Signals Using Multimodal Deep Learning: Discussion

-\subsection{Discussion}
+\section{Discussion}

 \heading{Summary} This study explores the potential of using ECG data combined with demographic and clinical data to estimate and monitor laboratory value abnormalities.
-Utilizing the MIMIC-IV dataset, multimodal deep-learning models were developed to predict abnormalities in real time and at future intervals.
-The models achieved strong performance, with AUROC scores above 0.70 for up to 26 laboratory values across various physiological categories.
-Key results include accurate predictions for NTproBNP, urea nitrogen, creatinine, and hemoglobin levels.
+Utilizing the MIMIC-IV dataset, multimodal deep-learning models were developed to predict prompt abnormalities and at future intervals.
+The models achieved strong performance, with AUROC scores above 0.70 (lower bound) for up to 24 laboratory values across various physiological categories in the abnormality prediction setting and 24 in the abnormality forecasting ones.
+Key results include accurate predictions for NTproBNP, hemoglobin, hematocrit, urea nitrogen, and creatinine levels.
 These findings demonstrate the feasibility of non-invasive, cost-effective methods for patient monitoring, enhancing the way for diagnostic tools and early interventions in clinical settings.

 \heading{Physiological groups and their relationship with ECG Data} The ability to predict various laboratory abnormalities from ECG data is clinically significant as it reflects underlying physiological changes.
 Cardiac markers such as NTproBNP, creatinine, and creatine kinase are directly related to heart stress and injury, with ECG changes providing insight into these conditions.
 Renal markers like urea nitrogen, creatinine, and calcium can cause cardiac function disturbances due to fluid and electrolyte imbalances, making ECG prediction plausible \cite{boudoulas2017cardio}.
 Hematological values, including hemoglobin, hematocrit, and RDW, are linked to blood disorders affecting cardiac function, which can be mirrored in ECG changes.
 Metabolic markers such as bicarbonate and anion gap influence cardiac function through disturbances like acidosis or alkalosis, detectable by ECG.
 Immunological parameters like iron binding and lymphocytes may indirectly affect cardiac health through systemic inflammation, which can be reflected in ECG patterns \cite{swirski2018cardioimmunology}.
 Finally, coagulation markers like INR PT and PT are essential for assessing bleeding and clotting risks, with their abnormalities potentially causing ECG changes due to associated cardiac stress.